MoosheTV/HyperFive/README.md

 This project is still under development and there's no public release yet, however, this will give structure to resources written in C#, and hopefully encourage people to explore the development of FiveM resources in C#.

+____

+## :warning: PLEASE READ BEFORE CONTINUING :warning:
+This framework has been discontinued.
+The framework was never finished, and doesn't run without some serious tweaking.
+I am archiving this repository for a number of reasons:
+- There is no point of having a 3rd party basic framework like this; the majority of the changes made have been submitted to the main FiveM repository.
+- The SessionManager API is currently broken (I believe the issue is related to steam identifiers, but I've not confirmed this).
+- I don't have the time to dedicate working on this.

+This repository *does* serve as a learning experience, which is why I have archived it.
+This repository serves as a good foundation to other would-be frameworks which expand on the basic nature of this one, which may include special game modes (such as roleplay or something entirely different).

+I may release a fully fledged framework some day, but *this* repository is not it.

+____

 ## Basic Structure